Courses & Units

-Each student is required to undertake a substantial high level two-semester project, this unit being the second, within their engineering discipline, which may involve aspects of research and development work, engineering design, literature survey, experimental work, theoretical work, computational studies, simulation, prototype testing and implementation.
+Each student is required to undertake a substantial high level two-semester project, this unit being the first, within their engineering discipline, which may involve aspects of research and development work, engineering design, literature survey, experimental work, theoretical work, computational studies, simulation, prototype testing and implementation.
 Industry linked projects are encouraged.
 Honours projects are required to have a significant research component to develop the skills required for a research higher degree (PhD or Masters).
 Projects will synthesise and extend knowledge gained in other units.
 Each student is assigned an individual supervisor from the academic staff of the school, but where appropriate may also have school or industry based co-supervisors.

 |Unit name||Honours Project A|

-|Faculty/School||College of Sciences and Engineering
+|College/School||College of Sciences and Engineering

 School of Engineering

 |Delivered By||University of Tasmania|

 Please check that your computer meets the minimum System Requirements if you are attending via Distance/Off-Campus.